prathamdupare/blog/content/daily-26DhNA2RyQlsP7fYHMY.md

 ## Nov 06 2024

-- [ ] Learn about splitting SVGs into smaller sections in figma.
+- [x] Learn about splitting SVGs into smaller sections in figma.
-- [ ] Read about SVG animations in tailwind and plain CSS.
+- [x] Read about SVG animations in tailwind and plain CSS.
-- [ ] Experiment

 ## Oct 30 2024